orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/README.md

 https://github.com/orgicus/sparkfun-nvidia-ai-innovation-challenge-2324/assets/189031/900bb7e6-b9f2-4729-adc5-f524e978ac99

+### how to create a custom YOLOv8 dataset using Generative AI models on NVIDIA Jetson

 It's amazing these run on such small form factor hardware, however the slow framerate and reliance on initial user input isn't ideal for a responsive installation.

 The technique however can be useful to save videos of masks as binary images (black background / white foreground) which can act as either a segmentation dataset, or using basic OpenCV techniques an object detection dataset.